mikal-chawdry/Working-at-Qwizzle/README.md

 ### UI/UX Designer

+#### Job Description

 We are looking for a seasoned designer in both user-experience and user-interface design with demonstrable experience creating key deliverables such as detailed user journeys, user flows, wireframes, prototypes and UI design for complex web and mobile applications.

-The ideal candidate will have experience in:
+#### Responsibilities

 - Translating abstract and written concepts into wireframes and mockups that lead to intuitive user experiences.
 - Facilitating a client’s product visions by researching, conceiving, wireframing, sketching, prototyping, and mocking up user experiences for digital products.